noemihuckins/Latin102/quiz2.md

 you could make the second sentence a relative clause like this:
 Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
-CHECKED
 > The brothers, with whom Eurytion came to the wedding, were violent centaurs.
 > relative pronoun: quibus
 > antecedant: brothers ablative plural, fratribus
 > gender and number: masculine plural
 > case: ablative because it is expressing the circumstances of who is going with them Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
-CHECKED
 > Dexamenus was afraid of Eurytion, to whom Deanira was promised in marriage.
 > relative pronoun: cui
 > antecedant: Eurytion dative singular,